 You'll be provided with individual registration and login details to the Learning Management System which enable you to access study materials and initiate contact with module facilitators.
 You are expected to log in throughout the week, but the interaction is not required at any set time - you choose your study schedule for each week.
 Many students log in to study and participate during the evenings and at weekends.

 IT Online programmes use a thin-client technology (Citrix) through which all programme software applications are delivered.
-In various modules, you will have access to programming and database languages including C, SQL, Java and Computer-Aided Software Engineering (CASE) tools through Citrix.
+In some modules, you will have access to programming and database languages including C, SQL, Java and Computer-Aided Software Engineering (CASE) tools through Citrix.
 You will not be required to purchase any software locally to participate in the programme.